2017 Comparison: Wealthfront vs. FutureAdvisor

 If you're wondering, "How does Wealthfront work?" the process is relatively simple.

-The online investment managers then maintain constant asset allocations regardless of your investment amount, potentially improving your Wealthfront performance and giving you significant Wealthfront returns.
+The online investment manager–in this case, the robo software– then maintains constant asset allocations regardless of your investment amount, potentially improving your Wealthfront performance and giving you significant Wealthfront returns.

 Custom Analysis of Wealthfront